derJuba007/journey-of-the-crafter/README.md

 🔮 **Waystones** for easy and vanilla-friendly teleportation, that also generate in any village

+🤔 No need for Wikis.
+Everything you need to know is available directly in-game.

 ## Fully Supported Languages

 - English (en_US)